 What is happening both in our family culture and in our broader social culture turns into a powerful trap that snaps our kids' initiative and holds them back from the responsibility, consequences and choice-making that could prepare them to live happily and successfully as they grow toward adulthood.

-No parent would lay this tap intentionally.
+No parent would lay this trap intentionally.
 We are doing it in spite of ourselves.
-It is so easy to get swept away in our materialistic, competitive lifestyles, and we have failed to understand the dangers our indulgent society imposes on our kids or the negative effect of the economic topsy-turvy of the world in which they are growing up.
+It is so easy to get swept away in our materialistic, competitive lifestyles, and we have failed to understand the dangers our indulgent society imposes on our kids, or the negative effect of the economic topsy-turvy of the world in which they are growing up.